tommythefishguy/reefos/README.md

 Got ideas or features you want?

-Drop them in the community or message me directly — ReefOS is growing fast.
+Drop them in the community or message me directly —  AquoraX is growing fast.